-The German papers of course represent this army as a purely national one, as does the inscription, to all intents and purposes; and the English, who paid this army, and which, from the numbers and quality of the Englishmen that composed it, was, in fact, an English army, cut but a sorry figure in the commemoration.
-So much for glory.
-It is a comfort to observe that England is beginning to draw a lesson from this sort of obliviousness; and that, consequently, no English carcasses are contributing their mites to fructify the plains of Lombardy.
+at the invasion of a party of revolutionists of the former country.
+Chili and New Granada had with-drawn their offers of mediation between Peru and Ecuador.
+The accounts from Ecuador report that the revolution of Garcia Moreno and his companions against the government of President Robles had completely failed, and Moreno was in Peru.
+Quito mites to fructify the plains of Lombardy.
 Another demonstration was made last week at the little river-port of Elsfleth, in the Grand Duchy of Oldenburg.
-This was to lay the foundation of the monument to be erected in commemoration of the embarkation at this place, after a successful retreat through an enemy's country, of the Duke of Brunswick, afterwards killed at Duke of Brunswick, afterwards killed at Quatre Bras.
-The affair was got up by the authorities, of course, as all affairs are here; and it is only on that account that they are worthy of notice.
+This was to lay the foundation of the monument to be erected in commemoration of the embarkation at this place, after a successful the embarkation at this place, after a successful retreat through an enemy's country, of the Duke of Brunswick, afterwards killed at Quatre Bras.
+The affair was got up by the authorities, of course, as all affairs are here, and it is only on that account that they are worthy of notice.
 The speeches and toasts were very florid and anti-Gallic.
 At Minden the "Deutsche Gedanke" was very prominently brought forward by the "Regierungs President," Von Bardeleben.
-The term Deutsche Gedanke, i.e. the Germans thought, means the union of all nations of Teutonic origin, or at least those forming part of the present Confederation under the leadership of Prussia.
-President Von Bardeleben concluded his speech with a

-I bers of the Chamber, and demanded the adhesion of the Bavarian Government, to the establishment of a central power, and a parliamentary representation of the German nation.
+The term Deutsche Gedanke, i.e. the Germans thought, means the union of all nations of Teutonic origin, or at least those forming part of the present origin, or at least those forming part of the present Confederation under the leadership of Prussia.
+Presidentally made by some of the Creoles settled in this country, who brought golden images from the burial places to Colda for sale.
+Among these images figures of the crocodile are frequently found.
+The Fanama Star and Herald publishes a letter on this subject from David, which says :-"At present over a thousand persons are working in the district of Boqueron at the places called Mamuda and Buga-lita, in opening the 'Huacas' (Indian graves) there, and it is calculated that at least nine arrobas (225 lbs.) of fine gold have been extracted."
+And another, in which the writer says :-- "I saw 10,000 | bers of the Chamber, and demanded the adhesion of a central power, and a parliamentary representation of the German nation.
 The motion was opposed by the second president, or vice chairman, Mr. Weiss, the same who was formerly so obnoxious to the King.
-His grounds for discountenancing it were, that as there was not the slightest prospect of the proposal being listened to by the Bavarian Government-it was beneath the dignity of the Chamber to express a desire which everybody was well aware would not be acceded to.
+His grounds for discountenancing it were. that as there was not the slightest prospect of the proposal being listened to by the Bavarian Government-it was beneath the dignity of the Chamber to express a desire which everybody was well aware would not be acceded to.
 After a debate of four hours, the motion was negatived by eighty-seven against forty-five.